cainesmckoy/bfcsc-scoring/README.md

 *for the love of god make the "get - post" aquisition one page to avoid overhead*
     -*if it can be fixed that way; idk how to seperate "get - post" possibly*

- *teams logs could probably be displayed through a for loop or two* - instead of directly hardcoidng each teams aquisiton to display scores
+ *teams logs could probably be displayed through a for loop or two* - instead of directly hardcodng each teams aquisiton to display scores